f5devcentral/f5-automation-labs/docs/class2/module4/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the last module we will teardown the Application Service we've been working with today.
-Destruction of an Application Services is an easy step often overlooked because
+Destruction of Application Services is an easy step often overlooked because
 of the perceived complexity it takes to reverse engineer a build.
 Utilizing Postman and the
 f5-newman-wrapper this is actually a very easy step, and will be incredibly valuable
 to teams seeking to strive for better Application Lifecycle Management.
 Because